progelio/lazy.js/docs/templates.md

 The html may contain merge-fields like: `{fieldName}`.
 These are dynamic placeholders for the value of your fields.

-The scope of your merge-fields is contained withing your script tag code like in the example above.
+The scope of your merge-fields is contained within your script tag code like in the example above.

 If you need to reference an element within your component, you can use the `ref` attribute.
 Example: